Plate column

-A plate column (or tray column) is a chemical equipment used to carry out unit operations where it is necessary to transfer mass between a liquid phase and a gas phase.
+A plate column (or tray column) is equipment used in chemistry to carry out unit operations where it is necessary to transfer mass between a liquid phase and a gas phase.
 In other words, it is a particular gas-liquid contactor.
-The peculiarity of this gas-liquid contactor is that the gas comes in contact with liquid through different stages; each stage is delimited by two plates (except the stage at the top of the column and the stage at the bottom of the column).
+The peculiarity of this gas-liquid contactor is that the gas comes in contact with liquid through different stages; each stage is delimited by two plates (except the stages at the top and bottom of the column).

 Some common applications of plate columns are distillation, gas-liquid absorption and liquid-liquid extraction.
 In general, plate columns are suitable for both continuous and batch operations.